drschwabe/stackfire/README.md

 ### TODOs
-- Make an actual middleware implementation that doesn't require a specific route.
 - Consider making the call for next() more intuitive by not requiring the req object; instead automagically include the req object on the state object itself (perhaps along with a history of previous requests)
 - Write test to ensure multiple listeners are fired from a single fire event